clewis7/wics-turtle-graphics/README.md

 _turtle.is_visible() # returns a boolean indicating whether the turtle is visible on the screen or not
 ```

+2. "Fill" Parameter: For each of the built-in utility methods to the class that draw shapes, there is a default boolean argument that will fill in the shape with the specified color of the turtle.
+If you want to have a shape drawn without being filled in, you must pass in the keyword argument ```fill=False```.

 **Step 3: Submission**